-These little guys are a big hit at the Easter table.
-My kids beg to help shape them every single year, and honestly, the wonky ones are always the cutest.
-Whether you line them up on a serving platter or tuck them into a bread basket, they bring something warm and homemade to the holiday that store-bought rolls just can't match.
+These little guys disappear fast at our Easter table.
+My kids love to help shape them every single year.
+Whether you pile them on a platter or stuff them into a bread basket, they make the Easter table more fun.
+Store-bought rolls can't compete with something warm and homemade.

 Jump to: